avivharuzi/angular-starter-archive/README.md

 # Angular Starter

-Angular Starter is an Angular template based from @angular/cli template with extra features to start project more faster.
+Angular Starter is an Angular template based from @angular/cli template with extra features to start project faster.

 ## Angular Version

-9.1.1
+10.0.3

 ## Prerequisites